imagej/imagej.github.io/pages/Find_Peaks.md

     \[*X0,Y0*\]: Original data; \[*X1,Y1*\]: Maxima; \[*X2,Y2*\]: Minima
   - *Min. peak distance* can be used for peak width filtering
-  - Use *Scientific notation* and *Decimal places* in {% include bc content='Analyze|Set Measurements...' %} to improve the representation of values that are too big or too small to be displayed in the decimal form
+  - Use *Scientific notation* and *Decimal places* in {% include bc content='Analyze|Set Measurements...'%} to improve the representation of values that are too big or too small to be displayed in the decimal form
   - Find Peaks was initially though as a [complementary